Biden seeks to keep China in focus by welcoming ASEAN leaders | Politics

 ASEAN countries also share concerns about China and are broadly keen to boost ties with Washington, but they have been frustrated by a U.S. delay in detailing plans for economic engagement since former President Donald Trump quit a regional trade pact in 2017.
 At a virtual summit with ASEAN last October, Biden said Washington would start talks about developing a regional economic framework, but diplomats say this is likely to feature only peripherally this week.

-There has also been some frustration that ASEAN leaders will get little personal time with Biden, with no bilateral meetings announced.
-An adviser to Cambodian Prime Minister Hun Sen, in office since 1985 but making his first White House visit, told Reuters Biden should spend more time with leaders if serious about elevating ties with the region.
+There has also been some frustration that ASEAN leaders will get little personal time with Biden, with no bilateral meetings announced, though the White House said Biden will have "private time" with each leader.
+An adviser to Cambodian Prime Minister Hun Sen, in office since 1985 but making his first White House visit, told Reuters Biden should spend more time with leaders if serious about elevating ties.

-The adviser, Kao Kim Hourn, said Cambodia, which has close economic ties to China, would not "choose sides" between Washington and Beijing although U.S. investment in his country was growing.
-ASEAN, likewise, worked with both under its principle of "inclusiveness," he said.
-Analysts say that even though ASEAN countries share U.S. concerns about China, they remain cautious about siding more firmly with Washington, given their predominant economic ties with Beijing and limited U.S. economic incentives.

-"The U.S. does a pretty solid job on politics and security, but it falls flat on economics," said Gregory Poling of Washington's Center for Strategic and International Studies.
-"It cannot effectively compete with China If it only brings guns and diplomacy to the table.
-It has to bring cash to put it bluntly, and we've not been good at doing that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)